segf00lt/website/content/blog/university.md

 little experience of anything beyond that.
 As a result she is unsure, at this &ldquo;pivotal&rdquo; moment in her life, as to what she should do.
-Should she continue on the path that every adult she encounters has told her is the right one and enroll in some prestigious course at a prestigious university?
+Should she continue on the path that every adult she encounters has told her is the right one and enroll in some prestigious degree at a prestigious university?
 Or should she take time to wait and explore her options on her own?

-Alice (being a _rational_ individual) clearly see's that proceeding on the path given to her is a sure bet, the outcome is certain, as she has been given extensive information (which as far as she is concerned is true) about this path by teachers, family, friends, etc.
+Alice, being a _rational_ individual, clearly sees that proceeding on the path given to her is a sure bet, the outcome is certain, as she has been given extensive information about this path by teachers, family, friends, etc. which as far as she is concerned is true.

 On the other hand, exploring on her own is not something she has been exposed to.
 It is not necessary for school and as a result occurs only through personal